Online RN to MSN Programs in Connecticut

 - Sacred Heart University: To make the schedule easier for working nurses, SHU’s online RN-MSN and RN-BSN-MSN are also delivered in an asynchronous format.
 There are 6 start dates per year and courses are 8 weeks long.
 Because the concentrations do not involve advanced practice licensure, there isn’t much to consider in the way of State Authorizations.
 Students in non-licensure programs can complete their clinical practicums in their home state.

 - American Sentinel College of Nursing & Health Sciences at Post University: ASU’s RN to BSN/MSN program is structured with asynchronous online courses (i.e. no mandatory log-in times).
 Courses are 8 weeks in length and there are monthly start dates.
 The university has also been investing in a number of simulations (e.g. virtual hospitals, clinics, data labs, and community experiences) and digital tools.
-You can read up on these in the section on Innovations.

 While we’re here, we also want to highlight the fact that UConn’s program is hybrid.
 Most of the MSN concentrations are delivered in a blended format, with a combination of online courses and in-person clinical training.
 And the NNP is almost entirely online, with only 3 campus visits required.
 Visit the program links in our school listings for more info.